 They also had croissants and other pastries and chocolates, but the cake was fabulous!

 The rest of the day was spent wandering around Lviv.
-We visited the souvenir market and just wandered around downtown.

 It is hard to capture the charm of the city in a few pictures.
 Particularly with my fantastic camera skills.
 But I did my best to catch some of the old world charm.
 I've missed seeing old cathedrals and the architecture of Europe.